 Available for future archaeological studies/ research.

-Possible added visitor interest. (interpretation opportunity) Constraints:
+Possible added visitor interest. (interpretation opportunity)

+Constraints:

 Limits the kind of activities permitted in this compartment.

-Factors Causing Change Possible root damage to under soil archaeology or windblow/ root plate lifting. possible mammal damage (rabbits/ badgers) Erosion arising through visitor/pedestrian use or misuse (e.g. Motorbikes/ mountain bikes/ horses) Long term Objective (50 years+) Protect and maintain the archaeology in its current state, not allowing activity or root structures to adversely affect the features.
-Short term management Objectives for the plan period (5 years) Continue to visually monitor archaeological feature for erosion and tree stability improving paths if human activity is causing erosion and coppicing unstable trees to protect existing aspect.
+Factors Causing Change

+Possible root damage to under soil archaeology or windblow/ root plate lifting.
+Possible mammal damage (rabbits/ badgers) Erosion arising through visitor/pedestrian use or misuse (e.g. Motorbikes/ mountain bikes/ horses)

+Long term Objective (50 years+)

+Protect and maintain the archaeology in its current state, not allowing activity or root structures to adversely affect the features.

+Short term management Objectives for the plan period (5 years)

+Continue to visually monitor archaeological feature for erosion and tree stability improving paths if human activity is causing erosion and coppicing unstable trees to protect existing aspect.
 Works identified through Biennial inspection by site manager.
+Engage with Historic England about feature at least once during plan period to ensure correct approach.

+4.2 f2 Ancient Semi Natural Woodland

+Description

-5.2 Ancient Semi Natural Woodland Description Ash- field maple with some oak with good understorey structure and composition including hazel, midland hawthorn and wild service trees.
+Ash- field maple with some oak with good understorey structure and composition including hazel, midland hawthorn and wild service trees.
 Some ground flora of interest including Bluebell, wood anemone, Early purple orchid and some local bryophyte species.

-Ride flora and fauna is of interest, flora is dominated by sedges and course grasses but with meadow sweet and other typical ride species also.
+Ride flora and fauna is of interest, flora is dominated by sedges and coarse grasses but with meadow sweet and other typical ride species also.
 There is one main east west ride through the site which may be of older origin most of the other rides are recent.

+Significance

-Significance Ancient woodland of this type, although relatively common over the country as a whole, is under threat.
+Ancient woodland of this type, although relatively common over the country as a whole, is under threat.
 The rides provide a valuable resource of unimproved neutral grassland habitat in an area where much of this has been lost.
 Very attractive and sometimes essential to many common invertebrate species.
 Archers wood is one of a cluster of ancient woodlands in this part of Cambridgeshire and constitutes a key island habitat in the intensive agricultural landscape.

+Opportunities & Constraints

+Constraints

-Opportunities & Constraints Constraints Wet ground conditions most of the year leave a narrow window for management operations.
+Wet ground conditions most of the year leave a narrow window for management operations.

 High levels of deer browsing within the site.

+Opportunities

-Opportunities Other close-by woodlands to link to and increase landscape resilience.
-Factors Causing Change Deer Damage.
+Other close-by woodlands to link to and increase landscape resilience.

+Factors Causing Change

+Deer Damage.
 Over shading by ride edge canopy trees.
+Climate change.
+Ash Die Back.